Telkaoss/YggPocket/README.md

-# ⚠️ Work in Progress

-This project is currently under development.
-Some features may be incomplete or subject to changes.

 # YggPocket - Stremio Addon for Android

 Stremio addon that resolves streams using **Yggtorrent** (french - Private Torrent) and Debrid services.
 Designed to run natively on Android via Termux.